 Tari discovered that yoga poses and sequences had to be tailored to survivor needs and that conventional thinking in yoga as well as Western medicine had to change.
 Yoga teachers and health care providers need to be educated about cancer, the immune system, and the benefits of yogic movement and breathing.
 And teachers and providers need to talk openly and honestly about cancer with their students.

 Today, the vision Tari developed with her team has deepened and diversified.
-Her organization has trained over two thousand yoga teachers here and abroad, and provided help to tens of thousands of survivors.
-Recent trainings were requested in Japan and Germany, and Tari’s book has been translated into Spanish.
-Scholarship funds to support diversity are raised from corporate foundations like Lululemon as well as private donors.
+Her organization has trained over three thousand yoga teachers here and abroad, and provided help to tens of thousands of survivors.
 She was featured in the film YogaWoman and regularly presents at Yoga Journal and other industry conferences.

 Tari believes it is never too late to start, never too late to change.
 In her words, “Yoga made me feel younger and stand straighter.
 I sleep better, my weight is good, and my bones are strong.”